MattHalloran/NginxSSLReverseProxy/README.md

 | [Docker](https://www.docker.com/) | Container handler  |  latest  |

 ## Prerequisites
-1. Must have a website name, with access to its DNS settings.
-If you're not sure where to get started, I like using [Google Domains](https://domains.google/).
+1. If not running locally, must have a website name and access to its DNS settings
-2. Must have access to a Virtual Private Server (VPS).
-They can be as little as $5 a month.
+2. If not running locally, must have access to a Virtual Private Server (VPS).
 Here are some good sites:
     * [DigitalOcean](https://m.do.co/c/eb48adcdd2cb) (Referral link)
     * [Vultr](https://www.vultr.com/)
     * [Linode](https://www.linode.com/)
 3. Must have Dockerfiles or docker-compose files to start your website's services.
-Each service that interfaces with Nginx (i.e. is connected to with a port) can be configured with the following environment variables:
+Each service that interfaces with Nginx (i.e. is connected to with a port) can be configured using the following environment variables:
     - *VIRTUAL_HOST* - the website's name(s), separated by a comma with no spaces (e.g. `examplesite.com,www.examplesite.com`)
     - *VIRTUAL_PORT* - the container's port
     - *LETSENCRYPT_HOST* - website name used by LetsEncrypt.
 Most likely the same as *VIRTUAL_HOST*
     - *LETSENCRYPT_EMAIL* - the email address to be associated with the LetsEncrypt process

 ## Getting started

+### Running locally
+1. Clone repository:
+    `git clone https://github.com/MattHalloran/NginxSSLReverseProxy && cd NginxSSLReverseProxy`
+2. Run setup script:
+    `chmod +x ./scripts/fullSetup.sh && ./scripts/fullSetup.sh`
+3. Start docker:
+    a. `sudo docker-compose-local.yml up -d` (note which `.yml` file we're using)

+### Running on a VPS
 1. Set up VPS ([example](https://www.youtube.com/watch?v=Dwlqa6NJdMo&t=142s)).
 2. Edit DNS settings to point to the VPS.
 Here is an example:
    | Host Name  | Type  |  TTL  |  Data  |